grafana/alloy/example/README.md

 This directory contains a Docker Compose environment that can be used to test Grafana Alloy.

+> **NOTE**: This environment is not intended for production use, and is
+> maintained on a best-effort basis.

 By default, only Grafana and databases are exposed:

 * Grafana, for visualizing telemetry (`localhost:3000`)